 There is plenty of parking and easy access to the trail in the heart of Beech Mountain, next to the Brick Oven Pizzeria.
 Weather foiled our attempt to experience the trail, but I read some reviews on Single Tracks that give a decent overview of what you can expect.
 If you don’t have your own mountain bike, you can rent one from Magic Cycles.

-Hiking at Beech Mountain – In addition to mountain biking along the Emerald Outback, we were excited to hike Beech Mountain and the 33 miles of trails in the beautiful North Carolina high country.
+In addition to mountain biking along the Emerald Outback, we were excited to hike Beech Mountain, along with some of the 33 miles of trails in the beautiful North Carolina High Country.

-Buckeye Recreation Center.
-The Buckeye Recreation Center at Beech Mountain isn’t just for locals, visitors can use it too.
-This 22,500 square foot facility has indoor tennis, fitness room and classes, indoor basketball court and a foam mat filled room for the little kids.
-The Center offers an affordable daily pass fee schedule, as well as weekly, monthly and yearly passes.
+Buckeye Recreation Center is located in the town of Beech Mountain and isn’t just for locals.
+Visitors can use it too.
+This 22,500 square-foot facility has indoor tennis, a fitness room and classes, an indoor basketball court, and a foam mat-filled room for the little kids.
+The Center offers an affordable daily pass fee schedule, as well as weekly, monthly, and yearly passes.

 Outside is an unusual playground built by Beanstalk Builders, the same folks that did the playground and zip line adventure course at Catawba Meadows Park in nearby Morganton NC (see below for more info on this playground) and the Beanstalk Forest TreeTop Challenge in Birmingham, AL.

 The Buckeye Recreation Center has special programs throughout the year, including guided hikes, and sports leagues.
 During summer months, rent a canoe from the Center and paddle around Buckeye Lake.

 Banner Elk is a popular getaway near Boone in the Blue Ridge Mountains of the North Carolina High Country.
 It’s a place that blends small town relaxation with the amenities of a larger city.